buildingSMART-Finland/InfraModel/markdown/routeplanning.md

 ## Contents

 Routes encompass highways, local roads and private roads, waterways and railways.
 Each route has one continuous stationing reference alignment and a vertical alignment.
-In inframodel file transfer, a route plan consists of parametric route alignments, their stringline models and surface models as triangulated meshes.
+In inframodel file transfer, a route plan may consist of route geometric alignments, their stringline models and surface or structural models as triangulated meshes.

-An *alignment group* \<Alignments> consists of *several alignments* \<Alignment>.
-Surfaces can be described in two ways:
+An *alignment group* \<Alignments> consists of one or several alignments \<Alignment>.
+Their geometry can be described in two ways:
 - Geometric alignment
 - Line string

-Geometric alignments describe parameters of the horizontal and vertical elements of an alignment.
-A line string is a description where consecutive points are connected by line segments.
-Geometric alignments are typically used to describe the reference line of a road as well as other important geometric descriptions such as road edges.
+Geometric alignments describe parameters of the horizontal and optional vertical elements of an alignment.
+A line string is a description where consecutive points are connected by line segments (in 2D or 3D).
+Geometric alignments are typically used to describe the stationing reference line of a road as well as other important geometric descriptions such as road edges.
 Other route components are usually described as line strings.

 {{figure Road_Geometriakuvaus.png}}

-Once the alignments have been described, it is possible to assign them to a line string model, that contains a description of the layers of the route structure.
-Alternatively, a surface model of the route is a triangular mesh representation of the surface structure of the route.
-The structural model describes all the layers in a route structure as triangle mesh surfaces.
+Once the alignments have been described, it is possible to assign them to a string line model, that contains a description of the layers of the route structure, as described in {{refsec String line model}}.
+Alternatively, a triangulated surface mesh model can be used to represent the top surface of a route, or its structural model can composed by describing all its layers as triangulated mesh surfaces.

-Cross-sectional parameters, which are described in further detail in the sections covering each route type, complement the route description with parametric information of the cross-sections (without actual cross section geometry).
+Cross-section parameters, which are described in further detail in the sections covering each route type, complement the route description with design parameter information of the cross-sections (without actual cross section geometry).

 ### Route description

 Route description is driven by stationing reference line (principal alignment).
 Other geometry lines are given in the same *alignment collection* \<Alignments> each as separate *alignment* \<Alignment>.
-Geometry lines and stringlines are given in separate *alignment collections* \<Alignments>.
+Geometry lines and string lines are given in separate *alignment collections* \<Alignments>.

 Different routes, alignement options and stationing reference line discontinuities are placed in *separate* \<Alignments>.

 ### Naming and Type coding

 *Alignment groups* and each individual *alignment* within a group must be assigned unique name.
-It is advisble to assign different names to *geometric alignments* and line strings in string line models.
+It is advisble to use different naming convention for *geometric alignments* and line strings in string line models.

 Assigning *type codes* to alignments is optional in Inframodel file transfers.
+The type coding systems to be used for an **\<Alignment>** shall be defined in the project information.
+The type code can then be set for each **\<Alignment>** element (whose children inherit the applied coding) in the extension "IM_coding" with the **infraCoding** and its description **infraCodingDesc**.
+Alternative or additional type coding systems can used (if defined in the project information) and each such type code is set for **\<Alignment>** element using "IM_proprietaryCoding" with **proprietaryInfraCoding**, reference to the coding system (defined in the project information) by **proprietaryInfraCodingSource** and description **proprietaryInfraCodingDesc**.

-An \<Alignment> may assigned a *type code* as explained in {{refsec Type coding}}.
-Layers of string line model of the route, described in optional "IM_stringLineLayers" extension may also have type codes.
+Layers of a string line model, described in optional "IM_stringLineLayers" extension may also have type codes, as well as the triangulated meshes surfaces in surface or structural models, using "IM_coding" with **surfaceCoding** and its description **surfaceCodingDesc**, or also as "IM_proprietaryCoding".

 ## Composing alignments